 - Trying to fix bad AI output with another AI pass.
 The second pass usually just makes it more generic.
 Edit by hand.

-- Adding “expert quotes” that the AI invented.
-If you cannot verify the quote, delete it — fake attributions are the fastest way to lose trust.
+- Adding “expert quotes” the model invented.
+If you cannot verify the quote, delete it — fake attributions are the fastest way to lose reader trust and trip a fact-check.

-- Removing all AI-ness by adding more words.
+- Removing AI-ness by adding words.
 Short and specific beats long and hedging.

 - Believing “I rewrote 30%” is enough.
-The 70% you kept might still be the problem if it is structural.
+The 70% you kept may still be the structural problem.

 Who this is for

-Indie publishers using AI-assisted workflows who want their output to read like a person actually wrote it.
+Indie publishers running AI-assisted workflows who want output that reads like a person wrote it — and that survives a Google core update.

 When to skip this